jonathan-s/django-sockpuppet/docs/scoping.md

 {% endcode %}

 {% hint style="warning" %}
-This is especially important for 3rd-party elements such as ad tracking scripts, Google Analytics, and any other widget that renders itself such as a React component or legacy jQuery plugin.
+This is especially important for third-party elements such as ad tracking scripts, Google Analytics, and any other widget that renders itself such as a React component or legacy jQuery plugin.
 {% endhint %}

 ## Single Source of Truth